ad1tii/Technohacks_Edutech/README.md

 - 📚 Landing Page (Nike):
 A sleek and responsive Nike landing page built using pure HTML, CSS, and JavaScript.
 Inspired by Nike’s bold branding, this project features a modern hero section, interactive animations, product highlights, and smooth scrolling effects.
 Designed with a mobile-first approach, it captures the essence of Nike’s energetic and dynamic style — perfect for showcasing athletic products or brand campaigns.

-- 🧮 TaskFlow- Todo Web Application:
+- 🧮 TaskFlow- Todo Web Application: [View] (https://classy-smakager-04ca0d.netlify.app)
 A simple and elegant Task Flow / To-Do List web app built using HTML, CSS, and JavaScript.
 This project allows users to add, edit, delete, and mark tasks as complete in a clean, user-friendly interface.
 Designed with a responsive layout and smooth UI interactions, the app also includes features like local storage for saving tasks, a dynamic task counter, and light/dark mode toggle.
 Perfect for learning DOM manipulation and organizing daily tasks effectively. 🖩🔢

 - 💱 Product Card: